 Think traditional Ibiza folk dancing, live music, oodles of kiddies activities (including a funfair), and kite flying and you’re starting to get the idea.

 But the creme-de-la-creme of this special festival day?

-The huge, dazzling firework display that takes place over San Antonio harbour at midnight.
+The huge, dazzling fireworks display takes place over San Antonio harbor at midnight.

 It’s a belter!

 If you are looking for cool (in both senses of the word) things for the family to do in Ibiza in August, our best suggestion would be to head north to the Cova de Can Marca caves in San Miguel.

 Dating back 100,000 years, these caves were originally discovered by smugglers who used them to hide their contraband.

 During a 40-minute guided tour of the caves, you will see other-worldly formations of stalagmites and stalactites, illuminated in mystical colors, along with eye-popping views out to the bay.

 But the main attraction, without a doubt, is the grand finale; an amazing light and sound show reproducing the once natural waterfall that existed here.

 The caves at San Miguel are open every day during summer from 10.30 – 19.30 and tours run every hour.